 What is Somatic Experiencing Therapy?

 We all deserve a relief from our past trauma and concerns for opening up old wounds.
-Somatic Experiencing Therapy is an approach used for the resolution of trauma and has shown to be effective for those experiencing PTSD and other symptoms of trauma.
+Somatic Experiencing Therapy is an approach used for the resolution of trauma and has shown to be effective for people with PTSD and other symptoms of trauma.

 Somatic Experiencing (SE) was developed by Dr. Peter Levine in the mid-1980s, which is considered relatively recent in the world of mental health.
 Dr. Levine created Somatic Experiencing after watching animals in the wild overcome stressful events such as fleeing from other animals and quickly recovering from the event.